-Check out this article in today’s New York Times about sugar addiction.
+Check out this article about sugar addiction.

 Many people who struggle with overeating are really responding to an addiction to sugar.
 There is a real physical dependency that contributes to our difficulty in giving up these foods.
 The first step to tackling this problem is to mindfully tune in to what is going on in our bodies and minds during the craving cycle: the before, during, and after phases.

 Mindful Life Weight Loss is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

 Here are some questions for each of these phases to begin to examine how sugar affects the body and mind.
 It might be helpful to write the answers to these questions in a notebook.

 Before: what are the triggers or the cues that prompt you to reach for sugary food?
 Are they emotional, physical, situational, or a combination?
 Be specific.
 What is the mental dialogue you have with yourself during this time?
 How is your environment set up to support/discourage consumption of sugary foods?
 Do certain foods represent part of your history (comfort foods, childhood favorites, etc.)?
 Examine your overall diet to see all the sources of hidden and obvious sugar—you are probably eating more than you think.
 You may be on a sugar addiction roller coaster without realizing it.